jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 | `ls -al`                 | Provide a long listing of files including hidden files |
 | `ls`                     | List all files in the current directory                |

 Let's first address case 1.
 If there is a .ssh directory, change into it with the `cd .ssh` command.
 List the files with the command `ls` to check if there is an authorized keys file.
-Follow the steps in "Add Authorized Keys File" section.
+Continue with the steps in "Add Authorized Keys File" section.

 In case 2, and .ssh directory needs to be added.
 Add this directory with the command `mkdir .ssh`.
 Change into this directory with command `cd .ssh`.
 Add an authorized_keys file by following the steps below.